edamla/mediterraneanagency/_books/2021-09-01-halal-earnings.md

 # For adding excerpt add <!--more--> and break the line
 ---
-The sacrifice made by three friends for their home- land,
-Cevher Nine’s patriotism and courage,
+The sacrifice made by three friends for their homeland, Cevher Nine’s patriotism and courage,
 The adventurous journey of Little Mischief on the road to the sultan,